How player and team ratings are calculated

 Step two: Calculate a score for attributes that do matter

-Next, for the attributes that remain, I assign a score based on the highest value for a player at that position.
+Next, for most attributes that remain, I assign a score based on the highest value for a player at that position.

 For example, the highest Maximum Speed for a QB is 56, which belongs to QB Eagles.
 So he scores 100% on that attribute.
 The highest Pass Control is 81, shared by both Montana and QB Bills, who again both get 100%.
 Since QB Eagles has Pass Control of 69, he receives an 85% (69/81 * 100) for that attribute.